 When available, the chart below will include the male to female ratio among Arkansas State University - Newport's faculty.

-The ratio of male to female faculty at Arkansas State University - Newport is on par with national averages.
+The ratio of male to female faculty at Arkansas State University - Newport is above average.

 Below Average Geographic Diversity